jose-duarte/home2018/content/blog/-interview-b-o-b-international-magazine-of-space-design-stage-design.md

   - edm
   - festival
   - music festival
-autoThumbnailImage: true
+autoThumbnailImage: false
-thumbnailImagePosition: left
+thumbnailImagePosition: top
+thumbnailImage: /img/uploads/Photo-11.09.17-11-33-17-826x464.jpg
-coverImage: /img/uploads/photo-11.09.17-11-16-41-small-600x800.jpg
+coverImage: /img/uploads/Photo-11.09.17-11-33-17-826x464.jpg
 ---
-<a href="http://www.vjfader.com/PDF/[bob158]VJ%20Fader.pdf">Click here to download this interview PDF document.</a>
+I had the pleasure of giving an exclusive interview to the B.O.B.
+Interior Design Magazine in South Korea.
+In this interview I gave my insight into my stage design career and working process.
+You may <a href="/download/[bob158]VJ Fader-interview.pdf">click on this link</a> to view the full interview PDF document.

 <h3><em>Kim Sowon :</em> Could you please introduce yourself to our readers?</h3>
 <em>VJ Fader :</em> My Korean name is Choi Moonbong, my artist name is VJ Fader, my friends call me James.
 My family background is Korean Chinese.
 Last time when I visited South Korea was in 2011 for an artist residency called Gachang in the country side of Daegu.
 I have been living and studying in Los Angeles since I was a teenager.
 About 4 years ago I moved to Berlin where I call home.
 I studied in Illustration major at Art Center College of Design in Pasadena, USA.
 I was passionate about electronic music and had an interest in music videos and animation.
 After graduating in 2002 I started VJing at small clubs and parties.
 I’m also a self taught programmer and software developer working with Max/Msp/Jitter, Processing, TouchDesigner and Unity.
 In the past 5 years my professional career started involving stage designs.